resistaiart/forge-service/README.md

 The Forge takes your creative ideas and turns them into engineered specifications that AI systems understand perfectly:

-- **🎯 Prompt Optimization**: Transforms basic prompts into highly detailed, weighted instructions
+- **🎯 Prompt Optimisation**: Transforms basic prompts into highly detailed, weighted instructions
 - **🖼️ Image Analysis**: Provides detailed descriptions and captions for any image
 - **⚙️ Smart Settings**: Automatically recommends optimal model settings, samplers, and parameters
 - **📦 Resource Management**: Validates and suggests the best models, LoRAs, and checkpoints